violetta-ta/News-summarizing-app/README.md

 ## 📰 JS News Summarization App Starter

-This repository provides a starter template for a JavaScript-based application that retrieves news articles from an external API and displays their summaries and thumbnails in a clean, responsive interface.
+This repository provides a starter template for a JavaScript-based application that retrieves news articles from an external API and displays their summaries and thumbnails.

-> **Note:** This repository includes the major components of the application but does not contain the final full functionality for condensing the entire news corpus.
+**Note:** This repository includes the major components of the application but does not contain the final full functionality for condensing the entire news corpus.
 It is intended as a base to build upon.

 ---